parrt/msds692/hw/recommender.md

 <img src="figures/bbc.png" width=300>

-So, if you are testing and from your laptop, you would go to the following URL in your browser to get the list of articles:
+So, if you are testing from your laptop, you would go to the following URL in your browser to get the list of articles:

 `http://localhost:5000/`